HomeCyberBustDon't Get Hooked: How to Spot And Stop Phishing Scams πŸš«πŸ“§

 Then there’s vishing, which swaps digital mediums for voice.
 Scammers, often sounding remarkably authoritative, use phone calls to draw out personal or financial information.

 Smishing, a blend of “SMS” and “phishing,” is another tool in the scammer’s kit.
-This method sees deceitful text messages tricking recipients into divulging information or even downloading malicious apps.
+This method involves deceitful text messages that trick recipients into divulging information or downloading malicious apps.

 Detecting The Deceptive: Red Flags In Phishing Attempts